Corona pandemic: Virtually no impact on Q1 freight volumes at the Port of Gothenburg

 Containers

-In the container sector, volumes actually increased by eight per cent on the export side and even reached 10 per cent in March – one of the highest monthly figures in recent years.
+In the sector, volumes actually increased by eight per cent on the export side and even reached 10 per cent in March – one of the highest monthly figures in recent years.
 On the import side, a downturn has been noted as a result of a fall in imports from China.
 This has been compensated for in part by a rise in the import of empty containers needed to avert a shortage for the country’s export companies.

 Energy products